 Should I Buy an AED?

 Sudden cardiac arrest (SCA) is a leading cause of death each year in the United States.
 SCA occurs suddenly and it can happen to anyone at any time.
 A person can abruptly collapse at home, work or out in public.
 The person loses consciousness, stops breathing, and has no pulse within moments after collapsing.
 The only way to improve their condition is with immediate defibrillation.
-Most people buy an AED to save lives and make their community safer.
+AEDs for home, business, community and other settings are purchased with one goal in mind: save lives..

 When the heart’s electrical rhythm becomes erratic, it leads to an arrhythmia, or irregular heartbeat, which prevents your heart from supplying sufficient blood to your brain and other vital organs.
 Emergency response times can take up to 12 minutes, and each minute defibrillation is delayed reduces the chances of survival by 10 percent.

 An automated external defibrillator (AED) is the only life-saving device which can be used to shock a person out of cardiac arrest to save their life.
 You don’t have to be a doctor, nurse, or other medical professional to successfully use an AED.
 Stop to think about what would happen if someone suffered SCA in your place of business.
 With all of this in mind, it is imperative your business have this life-saving device.
 You could save a life by having an AED on hand in a life-threatening emergency.

 With an AED, you or anyone nearby can act quickly to shock the victim while waiting for emergency medical help to arrive.
 Using an AED increases survival rates by up to 50%.